rcwillett/QAChatApp/README.md

 ## Introduction

 This is the server side of a chat room application.
 It uses websocket communication to provide the chat functionality for the chat room.
 If a question is answered by another user, that question and answer is stored in a vector DB.
 These question and answer pairs are then queried using a cosine similarity to determine if a question has been answered.
-If there is a close enough match, that question's answer will be sent to the users in the chatroom.
+If there is a close enough match, that question's answer will be sent to the users in the chat room.

 ## Running this App
 In order to run this app you will need Git, Node.js v20.11.1 and npm v10.2.4 or up installed on your machine, a server running ElasticSearch DB V8.12.2 (instructions for running this locally found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html)), and an OpenAI Api Key with available usage.